congomongo/congomongo/readme.markdown

 ------
 A toolkit for using MongoDB with Clojure.

 For Clojure 1.2.1 and earlier, use CongoMongo 0.2.1 or earlier.
 CongoMongo 0.2.1 is the last release that will support Clojure 1.2.x.
+CongoMongo 0.3.0 onward no longer supports Clojure 1.2.x.

 News
 --------------
+Version 0.3.0 - October 23rd, 2012

+* DROP SUPPORT FOR CLOJURE 1.2.1 AND EARLIER!
+* Update clojure.data.json to 0.2.0 (#97)
+* Update clojure.core.incubator to 0.1.2

-Version 0.2.1 - October 23rd, 2012
+Version 0.2.1 - October 23rd, 2012 - last release to support Clojure 1.2.x!

 * Support insertion of sets (#94, #95)
 * Declare MongoDB service for Travis CI (#96)